Today's dynamic business landscape challenges organizations to find ways to optimize their investment and streamline…

 [hop-by-hop network path, teams outages]

-Service Availability from Every Vantage Point
+Teams Service Call Availability from Every Vantage Point

 We have customers that typically have a 3-5 month payback period when it comes to recovering service credits for Microsoft Teams outages.
-And that just isn’t available with the Teams Call Quality Dashboard.
+And that just isn’t available with the Teams Call Quality Analytics Dashboard.